Myles Straw Player Props: Guardians vs. Padres

 Myles Straw At The Plate

-- Straw has driven in a run in nine games this season (14.3%), including two games with multiple runs batted in.
+- In nine games this year (14.1%), Straw has picked up an RBI, including two games with multiple runs batted in.

+- He has scored in 21 of 64 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.